Abutilon Kentish Belle

 The Garden of England

 When Dickens wrote in ‘The Pickwick Papers’, “Kent, sir.
 Everybody knows Kent – apples, cherries, hops, and women”, he was alluding to a notion dating back to Tudor times.
 The Garden of England was all about agricultural productivity.
-Kent had everything: fertile soil, Southern English sunshine, North Sea rain, hard workers, and markets at hand both in the capital and on the continent.
+Kent had everything: diverse soils, Southern English sunshine, North Sea rain, hard-working Protestants, and markets at hand both in the capital and on the continent.
 What started the rot was that bug-eyed monster, development.
-Nye Bevan, luxuriating in his bijou cottage in Charing, introduced the eponymous mass-housing projects that obliterated large areas of the Kent countryside after WW2.
+Nye Bevan, from his bijou cottage in Charing, introduced the eponymous mass-housing projects that obliterated large areas of the Kent countryside after WW2.
 Just 60 years later, Kent received only one sixth as many votes as North Yorkshire in a national poll to identify the modern-day Garden of England.
-Bevan’s handiwork is now being revived by today’s powers-that-be, whose hearty embrace of ribbon development is turning Kent into Greater Bexley before our very eyes.
+Bevan’s handiwork is now being revived by today’s authorities, whose hearty embrace of ribbon development is turning Kent into Greater Bexley before our very eyes.
 Future generations will presumably know Kent as the Patio of London.

 Gavelkind is little heard of since the 1925 Administration of Estates Act abolished it; yet it was once a hallmark of Kent’s unique legal status.
 The name comes from the old Germanic words meaning ‘gift’ and ‘kin’.
 The custom in Kent before 1066 was to divide an estate equally between sons or, if any were deceased, his male or female heirs.
 The Normans however imposed their system of primogeniture, whereby all went to the oldest son.
 The persistence of gavelkind almost exclusively in Kent – comparable customs existing only in parts of Wales and Ireland – testifies to the concessions exacted from William I in return for the county’s acquiescence.
 Gavelkind had a number of other distinctive features, notably the principle that convicted felons did not automatically cede all their property to the Crown.
 It was a merciful exemption from the dreaded ‘attainder’ that medieval monarchs used liberally to punish enemies and enrich themselves; not that it ever deterred Henry VIII.